Leave this site

 Whatever your reasons for being a special constable, come and join a team of dedicated volunteers from the local community who provide tremendous help and support to regular police officers.

-If you would like further information about the role of a special constable, attend one of our recruitment events detailed below or contact us:
+If you would like further information about the role of a special constable, attend one of our recruitment events detailed below or contact us by email

 To be a special constable you must be: